resbaz/nectar-cloud-lessons/Planning/Lessons.md

 Then a colleague wants to user her site has a foundation for his own kitten extravaganza.
 Anna gladly shares her backup with him.

-##Tasks
+## Tasks

 They will write a file to transient storage, then snapshot their instance.
 After that they will kill the instance and then start up a new one based on the snapshot.
 The file on transient storage will be gone.

-##Covers
+## Covers

 Transient storage and sharing snapshots.

-##Concepts
+## Concepts

 Transient storage is not captured as part of the snapshot process.

 Snapshots can also be shared.

-##Notes
+## Notes

 Snapshots can take a fair amount of time depending on the system load.
 So the lesson might drag out because of this :(

 The effort required to create the file on the transient storage is large.
 Can it be simplified in any way?

+The lesson as it stands is a bit long winded and torturous.
+Needs to be cleaned up and simplified.

-##To discuss
+## To discuss

-##Links for students
+## Links for students

 http://wiki.libvirt.org/page/Snapshots
 http://docs.openstack.org/openstack-ops/content/snapshots.html
 http://physics.stackexchange.com/questions/32663/what-are-the-effects-of-cosmic-rays-on-consumer-electronics

-##Supporting material
+## Supporting material

-##Preconditions
+## Preconditions

-#Lesson VIII
+# Lesson VIII

 **Topic:** The object store

-##Learning objectives
+## Learning objectives

 By the end of this lesson participants will understand and be able to use the object store, and know some of the advantages that it confers.

-##Motivation
+## Motivation

 Having seen the horrors of transient storage, the researchers now want a more secure location for their data.
 The object store it is!

-##Story
+## Story

 Anna Prentice wants a more secure storage location for her data.
-Knowing that the Object store makes redunant copies she decides to put her data there.
+Knowing that the Object store makes redundant copies she decides to put her data there.

-##Tasks
+## Tasks

-The students need to upload their backup that they downloaded to their desktop to the Swift object repository.
+The students need to create a container, then upload an image to the object store.

-To do this this time they will user CyberDuck
+Then delete it all.
+Then recreate the whole thing and make the image public.
+Finally, connect via cyberduck

 ## Covers

+The object store
+Accessing it via a browser
 Using CyberDuck to connect to the object store.

 ## Concepts